StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/widgets-dashboards.md

 ## Bar widget

-Add a bar widget to your dashboards.
+Displays grouped data in a vertical bar chart.
+Useful for comparing categories over time or by type.

 Bar widget configuration includes: